bdjohnson529/bdjohnson529.github.io/tutorials/intro-to-python/notes-lists.md

 ---
-layout: post
+layout: default
-title:  "Lists"
+title:  "Python Lists"
 parent: Intro to Python
 parent_path: /tutorials/intro-to-python/
 ---

-# Lists

 ## Prerequisites

 This lesson builds on the concepts from the first lesson on [Objects](Objects.md).